 BLOG ✴ BOOKS ✴ EMAIL LIST ✴ MASTODON ✴ INSTA ✴ FLICKR

 Hi.
-I’m Glenn Fleishman, a Seattle-based technology journalist and two-time winner on Jeopardy! ✴ Editor of Shift Happens, a multi-volume history of keyboards by Marcin Wichary.
-Check out the preview for my upcoming book, How Comics Were Made.
-At Macworld, I’m a senior contributor, where I answer readers’ questions for Mac 911. ✴ Over my career, I have appeared as a freelance writer in the Atlantic, Smithsonian magazine, the Economist, Fast Company, the New York Times, TidBITS, and Wired, among many others. ✴ In 2019 and 2020, I created 100 Tiny Type Museum & Time Capsules and wrote and published the book Six Centuries of Type & Printing. ✴ I’ve written a number of books across many technical and design topics. ✴ You can hear me podcast at The Incomparable network, where I host Pants in the Boot. ✴ Spot me as a recurring guest on the This Week in Tech network. ✴ I have funded seven Kickstarter campaigns successfully, raising nearly $200,000. ✴ isbn.nu is a 20-plus-year-old book price shopping service I operate. ✴ I may answer email at glenn@glennf.com. ✴ You can find my public key at keychain.io. ✴ Thanks for visiting.
+I’m Glenn Fleishman, a Seattle-based technology journalist and two-time winner on Jeopardy! ✴ Pre-order my upcoming book, How Comics Were Made, a history of the production and reproduction of newspaper comics, due out in October 2024. ✴ Available as a book editor and crowdfunding consultant starting in fall 2024. ✴ At Macworld, I’m a senior contributor, where I answer readers’ questions for Mac 911. ✴ Over my career, I have appeared as a freelance writer in the Atlantic, Smithsonian magazine, the Economist, Fast Company, the New York Times, TidBITS, and Wired, among many others. ✴ In 2019 and 2020, I created 100 Tiny Type Museum & Time Capsules and wrote and published the book Six Centuries of Type & Printing. ✴ I’ve written a number of books across many technical and design topics. ✴ You can hear me podcast at The Incomparable network. ✴ Editor and production manager of Shift Happens. ✴ I have funded seven Kickstarter campaigns successfully, raising nearly $400,000. ✴ isbn.nu is a book price shopping service I‘ve operated for 25 years. ✴ I may answer email at glenn@glennf.com. ✴ Thanks for visiting.

 Vocations in which I have engaged: Sound-board operator, typesetter, graphic designer, curriculum developer, imaging-center manager, professional granola maker, box-office manager, course manager, catalog manager, programmer, data-entry clerk, editor, conference planner, speaker, book-information expert, columnist, actor in anti-smoking videos, reporter, radio guest.
 I was once paid to write high-quality gibberish—literally.